Larissa-Cury/CustomerBehaviorProject/README.md

 - Creating the "Marital Status" Column

+   - I added a new custom column by
-   - [x] `Add Columns` > `Add Custom Column`
+     [x] `Add Columns` > `Add Custom Column`
-   - I used the formula below to create the column.
+   - I used the formula below to create the column:
          - It first creates a random number between 0 and 1 `Number.RandomBetween(0,1)`;
          - Then `Number.Round` rounds this number to either 0 or 1;
          - Then the IF statement addresses "Single" to "1" and "Married" to 0

 ```
 if Number.Round(Number.RandomBetween(0,1)) = 1 then "Single" else "Married"